google/glazier/doc/setup/setup.md

     connectivity is necessary to reach the distribution point.)
 *   A Python interpreter.
 See [Python Requirements](#python-requirements).
 *   The Glazier codebase.
+*   For WMI functionality, the [WMI package] (https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference) must be included.
+*   Glazier makes use of the Windows "shutdown" command which may not be included in WinPE by default.
+If the latter, include shutdown in WinPE.

 ### Startup